 Paleontologists have long been fascinated by bizarre structures on prehistoric animals.
-The horns of
+The horns of Styracosaurus, the sail of

 Among the most popular hypotheses for the evolution of big, showy structures has been that they were used in thermoregulation (in other words, to regulate body temperature).
 By turning its huge sail towards the morning sun, for example, the Dimetrodon would have been able to warm up faster than its prey—giving it an edge while herbivores were still sluggish—and it could have turned its sail out of the sun's rays to dump excess heat during the warmest parts of the day.
 Interestingly, though, one of its herbivorous cousins— Edaphosaurus—had a similar sail, as have other animals during the course of prehistory (including the dinosaurs Spinosaurus and Ouranosaurus).
 The crests of pterosaurs have also proven to be enigmatic.
 Their origin and function have been attributed to everything from thermoregulation to sexual selection to their use as rudders to steer, but which of these ideas is correct?